Histograms for Systematics

 • The name of the muon container is based on what you specified when you configured your muon analysis sequence.
 You can change this if you want, as long as you do it everywhere.

 • There is no specific ordering to the muons in the container, or more specifically they have the same ordering as the input container, i.e., they are ordered in pT before momentum corrections are applied.
-You can change this by setting the sortPt option on the algorithm creating the final deep copy.
-Still, in many ways it’s better to get used to the containers not being ordered (as that allows certain optimizations).
+It’s possible to change this with a little work, but it’s better to get used to the containers not being ordered (as that allows certain optimizations).

 • We are using const containers and objects, as we do not intend to modify them at all.
 This will become more important in the next section.